pabloiab/geographic-maps-R-qgis/README.md

 ###I found the shapefile with its dependencies in https://youtu.be/Hkl0Lf6x__A?si=dCfsxrVF0-xMFvat.
 Thanks to Julia Loján for this resource!

+###The coordinates were chosen randomly by me.
+I suggest uploading the Excel file with the coordinates to Google maps before using the R script to first visualize where the points are located on the map.

 ###I wrote the script "map_R_with_shapefile_piab.R".
 Hope it works for you with your data points and shapefiles.

 ###Plotting a map in R with ggplot2 result me useful to have the same shapes, colours, and size that I use in genetic analysis such as PCAs, MDS plots, haplotype networks and so on.